luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.

 In the following presentation, we will use Slurm to illustrate the various concepts related to batch jobs.
 After that, we will show the comparison between Slurm and LSF so that you can learn how to use LSF easily.

 ## Running a batch job

-From section 2, we learned how to run a command after the command line prompt.
+In section 2, we learned how to run a command next to the command line prompt.
 This is called to run a command interactively.
 The most basic use of the scheduler is to run a command non-interactively.
 This is also referred to as batch job submission.
 In this case, we need to make a script that incorporates some arguments for Slurm such as resources needed and modules to load.